elliotWoas/goly_bot/README.md

 # goly_bot
-A telegram bot which facitilate checking grades of courses on pgu website
+A telegram bot which facitilates checking grades of courses on pgu website